goldpanth3r/Whatsapp-Messenger-Bot/README.md

 # Requirements
 selenium

-Install it with "pip install selenium"
+Install it with "pip install selenium" or use "pip install -r requirements.txt".

 At the beginning make sure to scan the QR code to log into Whatsapp.